jasonrberney/react-redux-webpack-boilerplate/README.md

-# ES6 React boilerplate using Webpack
+# React Redux Webpack boilerplate using ES6

 This template was modified from Kliment Petrov's repository here: [https://github.com/KleoPetroff/react-webpack-boilerplate](https://github.com/KleoPetroff/react-webpack-boilerplate).
 It is meant to be used for my future projects.
 I have modified the template to include necessary components for my projects.